richafnu/Viva/Viva/glint/setup/program-summary-setup-lifecycle.md

 Lifecycle surveys are a comprehensive approach to understanding the employee experience from onboarding to exit.
 They allow organizations to get a holistic understanding of the employee experience from beginning to end.
 Employee Lifecycle surveys are considered "trigger events" because they use the hire or termination date to automatically send.
 The insights from these surveys help organizations address issues that may cause turnover and help improve the overall employee experience.

-**Onboarding Surveys** are crucial for gauging new hires’ early experiences and ensuring they have the resources and support needed to succeed.
+**Onboarding surveys** are crucial for gauging new hires’ early experiences and ensuring they have the resources and support needed to succeed.
 They typically occur within the first few weeks of employment and Glint suggests they continue at intervals to track the new employee’s integration into your company.
 These surveys can cover aspects like the effectiveness of your orientation process, clarity of job expectations, and the supportiveness of the environment.

-**Exit Surveys** see to understand the reason that an employee voluntarily leaves your organization.
+**Exit surveys** survey help to understand the reason that an employee voluntarily leaves your organization.
 They uncover the reasons behind their departure, which could range from career advancement opportunities elsewhere to dissatisfaction with the work environment.

-## Cross-program intelligence

-The impact of Employee Lifecycle surveys is apparent when you introduce the concept of **cross-program intelligence.**  Cross-program intelligence in Viva Glint allows for a comprehensive analysis of employee feedback across various programs such as Engagement, Onboarding, and Exit.
-This holistic approach enables organizations to identify patterns and correlations that might not be apparent when looking at individual programs in isolation.

-Interconnected analysis provides value by offering insights across the entire employee lifecycle.
-It helps HR and senior leaders understand the full impact of their programs and initiatives on employee satisfaction and retention.
-By examining feedback across multiple programs, organizations can pinpoint critical intervention points and make data-driven decisions to enhance the employee experience.

 ## Recommended cadence and tips for Employee Lifecycle surveys